 What are Numbers Up to 8 Digits?

 The smallest 8 digit number is 1 followed by 7 zeros and is written as 10000000.
 This is called 1 crore in the Indian system and 10 million in the international system.
+The difference lies in how the commas are placed in the numbers.
 If we write this number in both ways, this is how they would look.
-The difference lies in how the commas are placed in the numbers in both the place value system for the numbers up to 8-digits.

 Indian Number System – 1,00,00,000

 Eight digit numbers can be expressed in both the Indian systems of numbers and the International system of numbers.
 Let us take a random eight-digit number 24864701.
 The Indian and the international number systems have different ways of expressing numbers in words.

 Indian: 2,48,64,701 (this can be read as two crores forty-eight lakhs sixty-four thousand seven hundred and one)

 International: 24,864,701 (this can be written as twenty-four million, eight hundred sixty-four thousand seven hundred and one)